Skip to main content

 • Mortgages and the family home

-Separate property, on the other hand, is that which was owned prior to the marriage.
+Unlike community property, spouses’ separate property will be excluded from the divorce.
+Separate property includes assets owned before the marriage.
 Separate property is non-marital property inherited or received as a gift during the marriage and anything either spouse earned after the date of separation.

 Note: If only one spouse's name is on the title, it does not automatically make it separate property.